Aaron Rodgers Next Team Odds Point to Steelers, Raiders as Betting Favorites

 Don't expect a resolution to this saga to come quickly but as we find out more information, the odds for his next destination will shift.

 Are you new to DraftKings?
-Sign up today and place a $5 bet to earn a guaranteed $200 in bonus bets.
-Win or lose, DraftKings will issue eight $25 bonus bets instantly.
+Sign up today and place a $5 bet to earn a guaranteed $150 in bonus bets.
+Win or lose, DraftKings will issue six $25 bonus bets instantly.

 Odds refresh periodically and are subject to change.